SRatna/inverse-rendering/README.md

 ```

 ## SfSNet-Specular
-Implmentation of the SfSNet with specularity using our constrained model (calculated z-component constraint) can be found in `\sfsnet-specular`.
+Implmentation of the SfSNet with specularity using our constrained model (calculated z-component constraint) can be found in `/sfsnet-specular`.
 We explain below the role of each scripts present in that directory.

 ```
 ├─── datasets.py: Data loading and pre-processing methods